Amaze your friends and irritate your work colleagues by setting up your own custom video background to webcam calls for a total outlay of £5!

 And I love mathematics that makes deep connections between superficially unrelated fields, but maths also has numerous contenders for how one should think about its very foundations (category theory, set theory etc).

 “The Glass Bead Game” has the underlying assumption that some kind of global unification of human endeavour is intrinsically a Good Thing.
-Why would anyone think that, unless difference makes them uncomfortable?
+Why would anyone think that?

 “organizations which design systems … are constrained to produce designs which are copies of the communication structure of these organizations”